bluedinosaur139/CatGPT/README.md

 npm run build
 ```
 Dependencies
 Electron: This is the main framework used to build and run the app.
+You should not need this step if you followed the guide, this is here for informational purposes.
 Install via:
 ```
 npm install electron --save-dev
 ```